top of page

 Needs of people with primary progressive multiple sclerosis (NIPS) – a cross-cultural study.

 I am co-investigator on the Irish part of this RIMS-funded European study focused on identifying the needs of people living with primary progressive multiple sclerosis.
-Data will be collected with support from final year occupational therapy student.
+Data has been collected and analysed and the publications on this topic are currently under review.

 dating.jpg